 The level of skills determines how successful you are with certain things.
 For example, if your Alchemy is low you have a very low chance of finding useful ingredients.
 On top of this, it’s important to keep an eye on your perk levels as these can also determine whether or not you can use certain items.

 There are so many things to keep track of in Kingdoms of Amalur: Re-Reckoning in terms of your fate.
 Who do you want to become?
 An Acolyte?
 A Brawler? or a Rogue?
 There are up to six tiers for you to move up through.
 Each with increasing power and perks.
 Each with beautiful art.
 These have an impact on how your character plays and how others perceive you.
 I always go for a rogue build in new games (technically this is a new game even though I’ve played Reckoning before) as they are easier to learn.

 There are a wide variety of weapons and armour, some have different perks, and others have perks you can only get if you have a full set.
 Some of these items are beautifully rendered, giving off different effects as well.
 Who wouldn’t want a bow that emanates a poison cloud?
 Of course with weapons, there are different ones which you can use depending on how you want to play.
 I tend to go for daggers as their speed is faster, unlike a war-hammer.

 This game is vast, making it one that can last for ages without even having found everything.
 It has a smoother and more enjoyable play than the original.
-Although some of the graphics seem dated they are still remarkable.
-Even swimming in the water is a refreshing experience.
-No more darkness like in Skyrim.
+Although some of the graphics seem dated, they are still remarkable.
+Even swimming in the water is a refreshing experience—no more darkness like in Skyrim.
 I am yet to find something about this remake that I don’t enjoy.
 If you are a fan of Skyrim or the Fable series, this game is the perfect mashup of the two.
-Bringing a quirkiness of characters from Fable and the messy lore of Skyrim into a more tamable game.
+It brings the quirkiness of characters from Fable and the messy lore of Skyrim into a more tamable game.
 I use tamable loosely as there is just so much to do.
 But it is easier to keep track of than the others.